 The program is designed to meet the needs of working nurses, offered either part time or full time, and features online nursing courses to further accommodate the busy schedules of working nurses.

-The instructional design of our fully accredited RN-BSN online curriculum is intended to meet the needs of the working, adult learner.
+The instructional design of our fully accredited RN to BSN online curriculum is intended to meet the needs of the working, adult learner.
 Web-based, on-line instructional technologies are utilized in conjunction with a faculty-directed independent study plan to provide the flexibility needed for adult learner success.
 Students may complete the course requirements full-time or part-time.
-Full-time, the RN-to-BSN program can be completed in a minimum of five (5) full-time semesters.
+Full-time, the RN to BSN degree program can be completed in a minimum of five (5) full-time semesters.
 To receive the B.S.N. degree, program requirements must be completed within five (5) years.

 80 percent BSNs by 2020